ganesshkumar/obsidian-plugins-stats-ui/posts/2025-01-18-building-a-custom-score-function.md

 This change makes 10 plugins to score more than 80.

-Note: We must analyse the disbution of each dimension we use to determine the outliers.
+Note: We must analyse the distribution of each dimension we use to determine the outliers.
 The 0.5% is just an example here!

 Validate, give a name and description and click `Save and Use`.